- Home

 Download a free book on traditional Māori Games | Taonga Takaro - courtesy of Harko Brown (WAVE South Canterbury).

-Te Kīwai is a new fund developed in partnership between Te Pūtahitanga o Te Waipounamu and Sport New Zealand Ihi Aotearoa.
-This two-year pilot fund is designed to support Māori wellbeing through play, active recreation and sport.
+Tama Ora is a fund developed in partnership between Te Pūtahitanga o Te Waipounamu and Sport New Zealand Ihi Aotearoa.
+It is designed to create pathways for tamariki and rangatahi Māori to stay active.

-Find out more about the Te Kīwai Fund in Te Waipounamu, Rakiura and Rekohu/ Wharekauri, including how to apply.
+Find out more about Tama Ora funding in Te Waipounamu, Rakiura and Rekohu/ Wharekauri, including how to apply.

 Events are another way to get children and teens active.
 There are lots of events especially for school aged children, teenagers or families, or categories at larger events suitable for younger competitors.
 Examples include: